Comprehensive Plan Implementation: Phase 1

 Modular homes are already allowed in all residential zones in Milwaukie and these draft proposed changes do not change that.
 A person would be able to continue to use a modular home as housing, including as middle housing, with the proposed code changes.

-heberlingm almost 3 years ago
+heberlingm over 3 years ago

 Will the new code allow Modular Homes to be placed on a property or will all new additions have to be new construction?

-ultracairn almost 3 years ago
+ultracairn over 3 years ago

 [COMMENT FROM THE PROJECT TEAM]